 1. What is Tungsten?

-Tungsten is a metal which is also known as wolfram and is extracted from its ores - wolframite and scheelite.
-This element was identified as a new element in the 1781 and as an isolated element in the year1783.
-This is a rare and a hard chemical element which has the highest melting point, high tensile strength, high density and low vapor pressure.
-Tungsten’s atomic number is 74 and is denoted a symbol W. The word tungsten comes from a Swedish word -Tung Sten, which means heavy stone.
+Tungsten is a metal that is also known as wolfram and is extracted from its ores - wolframite, and scheelite.
+This element was identified as a new element in 1781 and as an isolated element in the year1783.
+This is a rare and hard chemical element that has the highest melting point, high tensile strength, high density, and low vapor pressure.
+Tungsten’s atomic number is 74 and is denoted as a symbol W. The word tungsten comes from a Swedish word -Tung Sten, which means heavy stone.

 2. Occurrence of tungsten

 Tungsten metal is found to be naturally occurring in minerals wolframite, ferberite, scheelite, and hubrenite.
 At present, China is the largest tungsten producer while most of the remaining production comes from Russia, Canada, and Bolivia.

 To obtain tungsten from its ores, tungsten ores are crushed, cleaned, and treated with alkalis for obtaining tungsten trioxide.
 After this, tungsten trioxide is heated with carbon or hydrogen gas to obtain the tungsten metal and carbon dioxide or water vapor and tungsten metal.

 3. Major applications of tungsten

 Due to extreme hardness and density, tungsten is often used to obtain hard metal alloys.
 Its high melting point makes it a good material for making rocket nozzles, turbine blades and wear-resistant parts, etc. The alloys of tungsten are used in the automotive industry and the aerospace industry as well.

 Tungsten carbides (formula WC) are vital tungsten products because they belong to cemented carbides also known as hard metals and widespread in today’s high-tech tools.